ebold123/street-grades/README.md

 - `pip install -r requirements.txt`

 # get yer data
-You'll need elevation data, and street map data to run.
-Luckily the osmnet python module handles all of the OSM work - we specify a bounding box, and it downloads all of the OSM road network within that box.
-But you have to do extra work to obtain the elevation dataset.
+## You'll need elevation data.
+You must download geotiff files yourself.
+I get mine here: https://dds.cr.usgs.gov/srtm/version2_1/SRTM1/Region_04/

 There are a few elevation datasets out there.
 Thanks to the US Government for creating and providing them.
 In general, you should prefer "1m" data over "30m" data; and "30m" data over "90m" data.
 The average city block (in San Francisco) is around 150m.
 When your elevation data is accurate to 30m, and elevation changes rapidly, that results in some inaccurate readings.

-The USGS datasets also seem to recognize building height as elevation.
-Downtown San Francisco is full of incorrectly labeled steep streets.

-- 30m blah blah from usgs.gov
-- 1m blah blah from DEM

 Your downloaded data should be in hgt or tif format.
 Put it in data/ dir under this path.
 The scripts below will, by default, look in data/ for downloaded elevation raster data.

+## The script downloads the street data.
+You don't need to manually download street data.
+Luckily the osmnet python module handles all of the OSM work - we specify a bounding box, and it downloads all of the OSM road network within that box.
+But you have to do extra work to obtain the elevation dataset.

 # run
 - `python street_grades/find_intersections.py <region name>`; where <region name> is some hardcoded city area in find_intersections.py.